-When the time comes to replace your roof, do you know the important points to consider?
-Going with the lowest cost materials isn’t always the best answer.
+When the time comes to replace your roof and have a new roofing installation such as a shingle roof installation, do you know the important points to consider?
+Going with the lowest cost materials isn't always the best answer.
 For instance, if you live in a sunny climate, the low cost dark colored asphalt shingles are not a good choice.
 These absorb heat and can add an additional 15% to your air conditioning costs year after year.
-Asphalt shingles are the lowest cost roofing material but upgrading to a light reflective color will save you money in the long run.
+According to professionals like the ones at www.stourbridgeroofingpros.co.uk, asphalt shingles are the lowest cost roofing material but upgrading to a light reflective color will save you money in the long run.

 These are usually the lowest cost selection available to homeowners.
 They come in many colors and appearances that can enhance the look of your house.
 Typically, they are guaranteed for 20 years or more but you can expect an asphalt roof to last 30 years in most climates.

 These can improve the architectural appearance of your home.
 Metal roofing is typically more energy efficient during air conditioning season.
 According to this roofing company in Florence SC, the life expectancy for a metal roof is longer than asphalt roofing and can be expect to last 50 years or longer.
 However, metal roofs are not an option for low pitch or flat roofs.

 Tile roofing material is made from a clay and concrete mixture.
 This roofing material is most commonly used in warmer climates as well as in harsh climates.
 Clay roofs are the most durable of the common roofing materials.
 Because these allow air-flow under the tiles, they are the most energy efficient in warm climates.
 These are the longest lasting roofs and you most likely won't have to replace it in your lifetime.
 The biggest drawback is that tile is much heavier than other roofing materials.
 The extra weight requires more structural support.
 If your roof wasn't designed for tile, the additional cost to strengthen the structure could prove prohibitive.